VR-25/djs/README.md

 ## FREQUENTLY ASKED QUESTIONS (FAQ)

-- How do I report issues?
+> How do I report issues?

-A: Open issues on GitHub or contact the developer on Telegram/XDA (linked below).
+Open issues on GitHub or contact the developer on Telegram/XDA (linked below).
 Always provide as much information as possible.